zoracon/zoracon.github.io/_posts/2020-09-25-phone-listening.md

 To start, especially if you are using a data leaking browser like Chrome, install the [Privacy Badger extension](https://privacybadger.org/).
 I am not giving a comprehensive list in this post, so if you want more info [my job has a bunch](https://ssd.eff.org/en/module-categories/tool-guides).
 Also, yell at your local senators and representatives about better data privacy law.
 It's the only way to force these companies to stop their practices in their tracks.
 California has the CCPA in effect, and that's a small start.

-No, you're phone is not listening to you.
+No, your phone is not listening to you.
 Surveillance capitalism is just out of control.